steadybit/vagrant-box-centos7-minikube/README.md

 DEFAULT_VAGRANT_CLOUD_TOKEN="your.vagrant.cloud.token"
 ```

-2. The script will update box `ilionx/centos7-minikube`.
+2. The script will update box `Steadybit/centos7-minikube`.
 This name is hardcoded in the scripts.
 If you wish to create a box in your own account, change the following two environment variables in `build.sh`:

 ```
-export VAGRANT_CLOUD_BOX_USER="ilionx"
+export VAGRANT_CLOUD_BOX_USER="Steadybit"
 export VAGRANT_CLOUD_BOX_NAME="centos7-minikube"
 ```